wh-alice/mig_visualstudio/vs/profiling/how-to--specify-pre--and-post-instrument-commands.md

 ---
-title: "How to: Specify Pre- and Post-Instrument Commands | hehe" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Specify Pre- and Post-Instrument Commands" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"